 Crack is said to be among the most addictive drugs available and its effects can be deadly.
 If you or someone you know is dealing with a crack or cocaine addiction, the following information will shed light on the nature of cocaine addiction and how it can be treated.

 Crack cocaine, more commonly just called crack, is a freebase form of cocaine.
-This is a chemistry term that refers to a chemical in its basic form rather than the salt form, which is in this case, powder cocaine.
-Crack has a lower melting point that powder cocaine so it can be more easily smoked.
-This route of administration produces psychoactive effects more quickly than its salt-from counterpart.
+This is a chemistry term that refers to a chemical in its basic form rather than the salt form, which in this case is powder cocaine.
+Crack has a lower melting point than powder cocaine so it can be more easily smoked.
+This route of administration produces psychoactive effects more quickly than its salt-form counterpart.
 When compared to cocaine, the effects of crack are intense but short-lived and typically leave the user feeling an uncomfortable crash with deep depression.